• Skip to primary navigation

 Navigation and Maps

-Efficient navigation is key to enjoying Korea’s dynamic cities and scenic countryside, with digital maps and GPS devices widely used and often available in English for convenience, providing real-time traffic updates that are particularly useful for city travel.
+Efficient navigation is key to enjoying Korea’s dynamic cities and scenic countryside, with digital maps and GPS devices widely used and often available in English for convenience, providing real-time traffic updates and warnings for traffic cameras that are particularly useful for city travel as well as more rural areas.

-- Digital Maps: Applications such as Naver Maps or KakaoMap, provide detailed information and are preferred by locals.
+• Digital Maps: Map applications such as Naver Maps or KakaoMap, provide the most detailed information, and are my top recommendation.

 🪪 Visa and Entry Requirements